askahana/DotNetDynamosV2/README.md

 * RegisterNewAdmin

-  * RegisterAdmin(Admin loggedInAdmin) : Guide the admin through the process of registering a new administrator.
+  * RegisterAdmin() : Guide the admin through the process of registering a new administrator.
 The user needs to insert username, firstname and lastname etc to register.
   Infomation will be stored in Dictionary <string, Admin> adminList.

  * RegisterNewCustomer